A closer look at Dublin’s neighbourhoods

 Historically, there are some dark elements to its past.
 Harold’s Cross was an area for public executions back in the 18th century.
 It was also where the nationalist Robert Emmett was captured, as commemorated by a plaque on Harold’s Cross Bridge; his sweetheart, Sarah Curran, lived locally.
 It’s also home to many ‘Mounts’ – Mount Jerome cemetery, where JM Synge and Oscar Wilde’s father William is buried, and Greenmount House, which became Dublin city’s first hospice.

 Today’s Harold’s Cross is a more secular and – arguably – peaceful place, boasting a friendly mix of older residents and young families.
 Not to suggest that the X is on the cusp of having a hipster makeover, a la Smithfield, but there have been some intriguing new injections of life of late.
-It’s always had its decent share of local eateries and pubs – Peggy Kelly’s and The Harold House are great for a pint, and Konkan is one of the best Indian restaurants in Dublin – now MVP, just at the bridge, has become the go-to for those in search of artisan beers.
+It’s always had its decent share of local eateries and pubs – Peggy Kelly’s and The Harold House are great for a pint, and Konkan is one of the best Indian restaurants in Dublin.
 Critics are giving the thumbs up to the newly opened Craft, located in what was formerly the Black Apple Café, where fine dining is being given a casual makeover.

 For a real sense of the X, visit the annual Harold’s Cross Festival which usually takes place across the area from during the month of May, with a dog show, art exhibitions and live music aplenty.